nicholaswilde/recipes/docs/sauces-and-dressings/simple-berry-compote.md

 ### Step 1

-Place fruit and juice in a small saucepan and bring to medium heat.
+Place fruit and orange juice in a small saucepan and bring to medium heat.

 ### Step 2